Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 16,444 in 2023.
-University of San Francisco has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 13,052 in 2024.
+University of San Francisco has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2023 was 29 while the average GPA was 3.65.
+The average ACT score for all the admitted students in 2024 was 29 and the average GPA was 3.7.
 That means that you need a GPA that's above average in order to get into University of San Francisco; the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 655 and an average SAT Math score of 649.